guardian/gateway/docs/setup.md

 2. Click the `Open dedicated DevTools for Node` link
 3. Make sure `localhost:9229` is in the connections pane, and add it via the `Add connection` button if not.

-You can now pause execution by adding a `debugger` statement in any file within the `/src/server` directory.
+You can now pause execution by adding a `debugger` statement in any file within the `/src/server` directory, or adding a breakpoint in your IDE of choice.

 ## Testing